Riley and his team were amazing!

 This is a confusing time and could require some changes in lifestyle.
 Follow the lead of your criminal defense lawyer and do as they say.
 They will know the right things for you to do to ensure that you have the best chance at a positive outcome.

 Find a criminal defense attorney who has a history of winning cases like yours.
-These attorneys will understand your felony charges and the impact they will have in your life.
+These attorneys will understand your felony charges and the impact they will have on your life.

 If an attorney has been trying cases around serious crimes for a long time, chances are, they are good at it.
-Defense attorneys that have been in the same community for a long time understand the criminal law system in their town and can help you navigate it.
+Defense attorneys that have been in the same community for a long time understand the criminal law system in their town.
+They can help you navigate it.

 In a perfect world, the criminal law system would work perfectly and your case could be understood quickly.
 Unfortunately, this isn’t a perfect world.
 Hire a criminal defense attorney and get the legal defense you need to have a fighting chance in court.

 Everyone accused of a crime in the United States is guaranteed an attorney.
 Those without the funds to afford a private lawyer are given the opportunity to work with the public defender’s office.
-The public defender's office has attorneys that are trained in criminal defense representation and can provide defense to all Americans, regardless of their economic standing.
+The public defender's office has attorneys that are trained in criminal defense representation.
+They can provide defense to all Americans, regardless of their economic standing.

 First time felony offenders will often get less severe punishments than repeat offenders.
 While this does not guarantee an outcome that is devoid of a prison sentence, the chances of being incarcerated are often lower for first time offenders than repeat offenders.